Fire Safety Building Regulations

 Fire Safety Certificates

-A fire safety certificate indicates that fire safety measures have been installed and perform in accordance with the relevant Building Code of Australia and Australian Standards and must be lodged with Council or the PCA (where appropriate) immediately upon completion of:
+A fire safety certificate indicates that fire safety measures have been installed and perform in accordance with the relevant Building Code of Australia and Australian Standards and must be lodged with Council or the PC (where appropriate) immediately upon completion of:

 - A fire safety order or